mischah/ibrew/README.md

 - **Install packages**
   - Browse Homebrew search results and choose a package to install.
 - **Upgrade packages**
-  - Browse installed packages and select the ones you’d like to upgrade.
+  - Browse outdated packages and select the ones you’d like to upgrade.
 - **Uninstall packages**
   - Browser installed packages and select the ones you’d like to remove.